TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >./darknet detector test yolov3_time_covers/time.data yolov3_time_covers/time.cfg yolov3_time_covers/backup/time_last.weights yolov3_time_covers/images/a223049.jpg

-This will produce a copy of the test image named that shows the detected objects.
+This will produce a copy of the test image that shows the detected objects.
 This copy is saved as `predictions.png`.
 Look at this image to verify the magazine covers were adequately detected and labeled.
 The resulting image for the command above is shown below.

 <br />
 <br />